 Students are eligible to receive academic credit toward their psychology major for a maximum of two courses taken at institutions elsewhere.
 Students pursuing the psychology minor may transfer a maximum of one course toward their psychology minor.
 A grade of C- or higher must be earned for all transfer courses.
 Students planning to transfer courses from another institution while they are students of Hobart and William Smith Colleges must consult with and secure approval from the Psychology Department chair prior to enrolling in a course.
 Online courses are not eligible for transfer credit.
 For those transfer students who had previously matriculated at another institution prior to their attendance at Hobart and William Smith Colleges, the number of transfer courses accepted toward the major or minor is negotiable.
 In such cases, the Psychology Department Chair determines which courses can count toward the HWS psychology major or minor.

 disciplinary, 11 courses

-PSY 100 or PSY 101 and PSY 210; one course from laboratory group A; one course from laboratory group B; two 300-level non-lab courses; four additional psychology courses, only one of which may be at the 400-level, one of which must be the prerequisite for a 300-level group A lab course, and one of which must be the prerequisite for the 300-level group B lab course; and one course from outside the department that provides another perspective on behavior.
+PSY 100 and PSY 210; one course from laboratory group A; one course from laboratory group B; two 300-level non-lab courses; four additional psychology courses, only one of which may be at the 400-level, one of which must be the prerequisite for a 300-level group A lab course, and one of which must be the prerequisite for the 300-level group B lab course; and one course from outside the department that provides another perspective on behavior.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the major.

 REQUIREMENTS FOR THE MAJOR (B.S.)